Wednesday, December 31, 2025

 December 20, 2025 was finally the day.

 I have been at the PVL for over 2 years now, and while projects and some people have come and gone, one thing has always remained constant: our PVL lab room has looked like my bedroom when I was 7.
 Because we work in planetary sciences, we have a wide variety of equipment – from optical equipment to vacuum chamber components to flow tubing to spectrometers to regolith simulant to various chemicals.
-And that is before we get to all of the non-science items in the lab, like books and files, as well as that big Venus globe!
+And that is before we get to all the non-science items in the lab, like books and files, as well as that big Venus globe!

 Keeping all these things organized is difficult, with so many different projects in and out of the lab.
 And at times, motivation to clean can ebb and flow, both for me and a lot of other people.
-But, on the week of December 15-19, just one week before I planned to leave town for the winter holiday, I decided that it was finally time to get down on it.
+But, on the week of December 15, just one week before I planned to leave town for the winter holiday, I decided that it was finally time to get down on it.

 Thursday, December 18, 2025